There’s a good reason why most people try and fail multiple times to lose weight and get in shape.

 Dinner 6pm – a balanced meal, half plate of veg, quarter plate carbs, quarter plate fish/meat

-Supper – NO FUCKING SUPPER.
+Supper – NO BLOODY SUPPER.
 It’s not a meal.
 How many calories do you think you’re burning watching TV?! *end rant*

 So how do we STEALTHILY, without even making a noise, get to that life?